The 12 Best Post-Run Stretches for Runners

 Now, you have plenty of post-run stretches to choose from, whether you need to stretch on the track or in the comfort of your own home.

-Choose at least one stretch from each muscle group, and remember to hold the stretch for the indicated time to really reap the benefits.
+Select at least one stretch from each muscle group, and remember to hold the stretch for the recommended duration to fully benefit from it.

-If you are looking for a pre-run routine to add to your workouts and help with injury prevention, check out our Dynamic Stretch For Runners Guide:
+If you are looking for a pre-run routine to add to your workouts and help with injury prevention, check out our dynamic stretches for runners guide:

 References